 While there is no data showing that eating pre-workout doesn’t improve performance, skipping breakfast has been shown to decrease resistance training volume after an overnight fast, especially in habitual consumers of breakfast. (study)

-Of course, for such a big topic, there's so much more than could be said about this...
+Of course, for such a big topic, there's so much that could be said about this...

 The main thing that’s necessary, regardless of when you eat, is including protein to maximise protein synthesis, and getting in calories throughout the day.